Mohakgarg08/ICD20/README.md

 main()
 ```
 This snippet of code is the start of the program after running the program.
 This snippet of code is asking the user what they want to do; **Basic Calculator**, **area calculator**, or **Graphing Calculator**.
 Acordin to the user choice it will jump to that

+#### How to use my program?
+- Open your Python program and run the script
+- It will ask what the user wants to do basic calculations, finding area, or graphing calculator.
+- Then it will ask you inputs according to your choice of what you wanted to do
+It will execute the given problem and return the user the answer or the graph.